Shahin-01/explainable-AI-for-autonomous-driving/README.md

 # Explainable AI for Autonomous Vehicles
 In this repository, we provide a compendium of explainable AI (XAI)-based approaches for autonomous driving.
-These studies are primarily about developing XAI approaches for autonomous driving with vision-based, reinforcement learning (RL), logic-based, and user-study based approaches.
+These studies are primarily about developing XAI approaches for autonomous driving with vision-based, reinforcement learning (RL), logic-based, and user-study-based approaches.

 1. [VisualBackProp: visualizing CNNs for autonomous driving](https://arxiv.org/abs/1611.05418v1), 2016 </br>
 **Summary**: This study explains predictions of CNNs in end-to-end autonomous driving by showing which sets of pixels of an input image contribute to the CNNs' predictions.